jeremymiller00/Predicting-Success-in-Online-Education/README.md

 <img src="reports/figures/rf_conf_mat.png" width=425/><img src="reports/figures/bl_conf_mat.png" width=425/>

+After evaluating classifier performance using my three sets of data (1/4,1/2, or 3/4 of the course as measured in days since the course opened), I determined that model performance increased only a small amout as more data were used.
+Since the potential benefits of intervening earlier are likely higher, I decided to use only the first 1/4 of the data for my final classifier.

 Though the strength of the predictions relies on the use of many feautres (as detemined by recursive feature elimination with cross-validation), the following feature were determined to contribute most to predicitions of non-completion:

 Feature | Importance